-The LIGO Laboratory shall follow standards and practices which fully support the NSF environmental protection policies and requirements.
-The Laboratory will initiate activities necessary to ensure compliance with the Resource Conservation and Recovery Act (RCRA) and the National Environmental Policy Act (NEPA).
+The LIGO Laboratory shall follow standards and practices which fully support all applicable environmental protection policies and requirements.

 Safety and Health Protection

 Caltech has an established Safety Office, responsible for the Institute's overall safety and health program, and LIGO management will implement the applicable health and safety program elements as outlined in the Caltech Safety Manual.
 The Caltech Safety Office policies will be applicable to the Observatory sites, supplemented by additional policies developed by LIGO staff in consultation with the Caltech Safety Office.
 For work performed at MIT, the safety and health protection measures adopted by MIT will similarly apply.